FHIR/FSHSchool/content/docs/goFSH/running/_index.md

 * For best results, run GoFSH in `json-only` mode (which is the default) against FHIR definitions that are complete (i.e., have snapshots) and have been validated.
 This might include:
   * a package downloaded from an IG or FHIR registry (after unzipping it),
   * a package in your local FHIR cache, or
-  * an IG project's `output` folder after it has been built by the IG Publisher.
+  * an IG project's **output** folder after it has been built by the IG Publisher.
-* If running GoFSH against a fully built package is not possible, run GoFSH against only the `input` folder, rather than against the entire IG source folder.
-  * In this case be sure to use the proper flags depending on if your source has JSON, XML, or both.
+* If running GoFSH against a fully built package is not possible, run GoFSH against only the **input** folder, rather than against the entire IG source folder.
+In this case be sure to use the proper flags depending on if your source has JSON, XML, or both.
 * When possible, avoid running GoFSH on folders that contain:
-  * duplicate files (i.e. definitions that are present in both `input` and `output`),
+  * duplicate files (i.e. definitions that are present in both **input** and **output**),
   * incomplete files (i.e. definitions without a snapshot), or
-  * extra files that are not intended to be translated to FHIR Shorthand (e.g, `menu.xml`, files in the input-cache directory).
+  * extra files that are not intended to be translated to FSH (e.g, **menu.xml**, files in the **input-cache** directory).
 * Be aware that SUSHI may be more strict than the IG Publisher.
 As a result:
   * IGs with errors in the QA report often result in FSH that does not compile cleanly,
   * sometimes issues that were not flagged by the IG Publisher may be flagged by SUSHI, and